Markuzxx/Markuzxx/README.md

 - 🛡 **Robust and predictable behavior**, prioritizing correctness and safety
 - ⚙️ **Strong focus on logic clarity**, avoiding unnecessary syntactic sugar

-This project is not just about "making a language", but about **understanding how programming languages actually work under the hood**.
+This project is not just about "making a language", but about **understanding how programming languages actually work**.

 ## 💻 Programming Languages